tommasorigon/logisticVB/em_logistic_tutorial.md

 For this specific dataset, the maximum values is attained when the beta coefficients are equal to `(-4.603,-5.296)` whereas the log-likelihood, evaluated in the maximum, is equal to `-15.156`.

-The MM algorithm requires the huge number of  `41'397` iterations to reach convergence.
+The MM algorithm requires the very large number of  `41'397` iterations to reach convergence.
 As expected, the EM algorithm reaches the maximum more rapidly, requiring only `361` iterations.
 This is not surprising, since the EM algorithm has a faster rate of convergence compared to the MM, as illustrated in the paper.
 This aspect is also illustrated more in depth in the next paragraph.

 Conversely, the Newton-Raphson algorithm fails to reach the global maximum.
 To illustrate the behaviour of these three algoritms, we show in the following table the value of the log-likelihood of the first 5 iterations.